Kitchen Worktop Replacement Cost

-Want to know how much new kitchen worktops will cost?
+Want to know how much replacement kitchen worktops will cost?

-This price guide covers all costs included with fitting different types of kitchen worktops.
-On average, you're looking at around £800 all in, depending on various factors.
+This price guide covers all costs included with fitting different types of kitchen counter tops.
+On average, you're looking at around £800 all in for a full kitchen worktop replacement, depending on various factors.
+We'll take you through all the options, from extravagant granite, to the more affordable laminate kitchen worktop.

-So, check out our guide on kitchen work surfaces below!
+So, check out our guide on replacing kitchen worktops below!

 Kitchen Worktops